 Design parameters for vertical crystallisers, including residence time, cooling rate, cooling surface area to volume ratio, heat transfer co-efficients, rotations speed and torque requirements are given below.
-You can do an online rapid design for your particular vertical crystalliser right now.

 The is a wide variation in residence times in installed crystallisers in the various factories.
 Southern African plant data summarised in the table below shows these variations